wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-task-modules/includes/3-exercise-use-task-modules-tabs.md

 > [!NOTE]
 > Microsoft Teams requires all content displayed within a tab be loaded from an HTTPS request.
 In development, can be done using the tool [ngrok](https://www.ngrok.com) that creates a secure rotatable URL to your local HTTP webserver.
 Ngrok is included as a dependency within the project so there is nothing to setup or configure.

+> [!IMPORTANT]
+> Each time ngrok is started, it will generate a new dynamic subdomain for the URL.
+If you have to restart ngrok, you will need to repackage and and update the app in Microsoft Teams to make the installed app aware of the new URL.
+The optional licensed version of ngrok allows you to define and reuse the same subdomain.

 ![Screenshot of gulp ngrok-serve](../media/03-yo-teams-02.png)